johnknoop/vscode-handlebars-preview/README.md

 > Feel free to make a pull request if these limitations are bothering you.

 ## Send test-output per email
 This addin can send the preview output via Email (using the [SendGrid API](https://sendgrid.com/solutions/email-api/)).
-To enable the `send` button in the `Handlebars Previews - Contexts` section of the `Run and Debug` panel, you need to configure the 3 related settings:
+To enable the `send` button in the `Handlebars Previews - Contexts` section of the `Explorer` panel, you need to configure the 3 related settings:
 - `handlebars-preview.email.sendGrid.apiKey`
 - `handlebars-preview.email.fromEmailAddress`
 - `handlebars-preview.email.toEmailAddress`